top of page

 • 2 min read

-After a visit to a lavender farm this past weekend, I went quickly down the culinary rabbit hole.
-I will be sharing a variety of cocktails and sweets, but this is the first savory.
+After a visit to a local lavender farm, I went quickly down the culinary rabbit hole.

 Roasting a chicken is not for the faint of heart.
 I mean, anyone can stick a whole chicken in the oven and roast it till it's not raw.
 But, seriously, the number of mediocre roasted chickens I've made is embarrassing.
-And there is nothing worse than dried out chicken breasts, right?
+And there is nothing worse than dried out chicken breasts.
+I chose to share this as my main dish for a small gathering because a chicken is like a mini turkey, right?

 So, when I read about a technique that splits the chicken and flattens it, I knew I could marinate it easily and roast it to (near) perfection.
 I've tested it out a few times and it has changed my mind about roasted chicken.
 And - it's so easy - I will certainly add this to our dinner menu rotation.